 Like haute couture, the term “haute hôtellerie” is used to refer to the very top end of the market.
 One establishment that certainly fits into this category is the Sofitel Frankfurt Opera, a five-star Superior Hotel located at the heart of Frankfurt am Main.
 Containing 150 rooms and suites, the Frankfurt Opera is the flagship of the Sofitel brand and offers a number of outstanding facilities.
 Lili’s Hotel Bar and the Schönemann Restaurant are both named after Lili Schönemann, the great love of Frankfurt’s best-known son Johann Wolfgang von Goethe.
 Guests also enjoy the use of Sofitel SPA & Sofitel Fitness, health and beauty and gym area.
 The furnishings, decoration and design of the luxury hotel bear the signature of the French interior architect Nicolas Adnet, who works in conjunction with his Paris-based studio MHNA.

 Rooms at the Sofitel Frankfurt Opera boast a minimum size of 36 square metres.
 This makes them some of the largest anywhere in the city.
 The level of service the hotel provides also sets it apart from the competition.
-A car park with eight TESLA charging stations is available to guests at an additional charge.

 Architecture, design and artwork